davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

   > 13 - 25 = -12
   ```

 - Now add a method called `add()` that takes a single integer input and doesn't return.
-It should set the calculator's state to be the sum of its old value and the input argument to add.
+It should set the calculator's state to be the sum of its old value and the input to add.
 It should also print a message describing the inputs to the addition and the result, as shown below.

   ```java
   Calculator c1;